Racial segregation in the United States: Laws Pass Court

 Segregation was enforced across the U.S. for much of its history.
 Racial segregation follows two forms, de jure and de facto.
 De jure segregation mandated the separation of races by law, and was the form imposed by U.S. states in slave codes before the Civil War and by Black Codes and Jim Crow laws following the war, primarily in the Southern United States.
 De jure segregation was outlawed by the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Fair Housing Act of 1968.
-De facto segregation, or segregation "in fact", is that which exists without sanction of the law.
+De facto segregation is that which exists without sanction of the law.
 De facto segregation continues today in such closely related areas as residential segregation and school segregation because of both contemporary behavior and the historical legacy of de jure segregation.

 Antebellum era

-Schools were segregated in the U.S., and educational opportunities for Black people were restricted.
+Schools were segregated in the U.S., and educational opportunities for black people were restricted.
 Efforts to establish schools for them were met with violent opposition from the public.
 The U.S. government established Indian boarding schools where Native Americans were sent.

 The African Free School was established in New York City in the 18th century.
-Education during the slave period in the United States was limited.
+Education during the period of slavery in the United States was limited.
 Richard Humphreys, Samuel Powers Emlen Jr, and Prudence Crandall established schools for African Americans in the decades preceding the Civil War.

 In 1832, Prudence Crandall admitted an African American girl to her all-white Canterbury Female Boarding School in Canterbury, Connecticut, resulting in public backlash and protests.
 She converted the boarding school to one for only African American girls, but Crandall was jailed for her efforts for violating a Black Law.
 In 1835, an anti-abolitionist mob attacked and destroyed Noyes Academy, an integrated school in Canaan, New Hampshire founded by abolitionists in New England.
 In the 1849 case Roberts v.
 City of Boston, the Massachusetts Supreme Judicial Court ruled that segregated schools were allowed under the Constitution of Massachusetts.
 Emlen Institution was a boarding school for African American and Native American orphans in Ohio and then Pennsylvania.
 Richard Humphreys bequeathed money to establish the Institute for Colored Youth in Philadelphia.
 Yale Law School co-founder, judge, and mayor of New Haven David Daggett was a leader in the fight against schools for African Americans and helped block plans for a college for African Americans in New Haven, Connecticut.